BirjuVachhani/freedom/README.md

 Please note that this library is still under development.
 Stable version of the library will be released soon.
 Stay tuned!

+At this time, this library does not have support for multiple permission requests.
+We are planning to add it soon!

 ## Gradle Dependency

 * Add the JitPack repository to your project's build.gradle file